gl-inet/docs3.x/docs/app/cloud.md

 ![create a site to site network](https://static.gl-inet.com/goodcloud/docs/create-s2s-01.png)

-Defaul port is 51830, if you want to use another port, find the Advanced option at the lower left corner.
+Default port is 51830, if you want to use another port, find the Advanced option at the lower left corner.

-Due to device's performance, each Site to Site network can have up to 10 devices.
+Due to the device's performance, each Site to Site network can have up to 10 devices.

 After you had chosen the devices, click Continue.